 You and your friends can apply for a travel contest that pays for all of your expenses in exchange for meeting certain criteria.
 These are usually racing around the world with little to no support from the organizers, apart from the media coverage and an instant way out if you give up.

 These adrenaline-fueled races and competitions are a wonderful way of bonding with your friends and creating memories that will last a lifetime.
 How many people do you know that took such a challenge?
-It’s risky, exciting and most importantly – you get to travel the world cheap.
+It’s risky, exciting and most importantly – you get to travel the world cheaply.

 9. Couch surfing